Protecting your money from others

-Financial abuse occurs when another person (perhaps your partner, one of your children, another member of your family or a to money or other property without your consent.
-It can happen to matter how old you are or how much money you have.
-When you are in a financially abusive relationship it can difficult to see the warning signs.
+Financial abuse occurs when another person (perhaps your partner, one of your children, or another family member or friend), other property without your consent.
+It can happen to anyone, no matter how old you are or how much money you have.

+If you're in a financially abusive relationship, it can be difficult to see the warning signs.
 Sometimes it takes a friend to Here are some of the warning signs you may be in a financially

-- Another person controls your access to bank accounts or other
+- Someone else controls your access to bank accounts or other

-- The other person refuses to contribute financially to you or the family, or they are not providing enough money to cover living
+- Another person refuses to contribute financially to you or the family, or they don't provide enough money to cover living

-- You are being denied access to the internet, phone or
+- You are denied access to the internet, phone or transport,

 - Someone is taking out loans or running up debts in your name,

-- You have to account for how you spend your money.
+- You have to get permission from another person to spend your

-- Someone is selling your property (or threatening to sell it) without your permission.
+- Someone is selling (or threatening to sell) your property without your permission.